Arisaka Type 99 to 500yds: Practical Accuracy (Why did Japanese use those sights?!)

 Frequently Asked Questions

-What caliber is the Arisaka Type 99 rifle?
+What is the practical accuracy of the Arisaka Type 99 rifle?

-Why did the Japanese use unique sights on the Arisaka Type 99?
+Why did the Japanese use the unique sights on the Arisaka Type 99?

-The Arisaka Type 99 featured a wide rear aperture and a triangular front post designed for fast target acquisition in combat scenarios.
-The iconic 'wings' were for anti-aircraft fire calculations.
+The Arisaka Type 99's sights, featuring a wide rear aperture and triangular front post, were designed for rapid target acquisition in combat scenarios, prioritizing speed over extreme precision.
+The rear sight also included 'wings' for calculating lead against low-flying aircraft.

-How does the Arisaka Type 99 action compare to other bolt-action rifles?
+How does the Arisaka Type 99's action compare to other WWII bolt-actions?

 More Reviews Videos You Might Like